Wookai/paper-tips-and-tricks/README.md

 * sentence format : The title of the nice book
 * title format: The Title of the Nice Book

 Use title format for all section, subsection, etc. titles.
+In order to help you capitalize the right words, there's a handy website: [titlecapitalization.com](http://titlecapitalization.com/).

 ## Tables